Simra-Kazi/Deep-Learning/README.md

 This project is a Deep Learning-based image classification system to detect whether a person is wearing glasses or not.
 The model is trained using Convolutional Neural Networks (CNNs) and deployed using Streamlit for an easy-to-use web interface.

-├── data/                     # (Not included in GitHub - local dataset directory) │   ├── with_glasses/         # Images of people with glasses
-│   ├── without_glasses/      # Images of people without glasses
-├── model/                     # Saved trained model (glasses_model.h5) - Not uploaded to GitHub
-├── app.py                     # Streamlit app for image upload and classification ├── train_glasses_model.py     # Training script for CNN model
-├── requirements.txt           # Required libraries
-└── README.md                  # Project documentation
+data                  # (Not included in GitHub - local dataset directory) with_glasses        # Images of people with glasses without_glasses    # Images of people without glasses model                     # Saved trained model (glasses_model.h5) - Not uploaded to GitHub app.py                     # Streamlit app for image upload and classification train_glasses_model.py     # Training script for CNN model requirements.txt           # Required libraries README.md                  # Project documentation

 The dataset is not stored in this repository.
-Please place your images in the following folder structure: data/
+Please place your images in the following folder structure:
-├── with_glasses/
-│   ├── image1.jpg
-│   ├── image2.jpg
-│   └── ...
-├── without_glasses/
-│   ├── image1.jpg
-│   ├── image2.jpg
-│   └── ...

-with_glasses/: Contains images of people wearing glasses. without_glasses/: Contains images of people without glasses.
+with_glasses: Contains images of people wearing glasses.
+without_glasses: Contains images of people without glasses.

 ## Installation & Setup ##
 1.Clone this repository: